-The United States Postal Service (USPS) handles the mail delivery throughout the US and its territories.
-The USPS uses thousands of vehicles to take care of the daily deliveries.
-If your parked car was hit by a vehicle owned or operated by USPS, you can pursue a claim for property damages against the USPS and ask them to reimburse you for your losses.
+Postal delivery companies uses thousands of vehicles to take care of the daily deliveries.
+If your parked car was hit by a vehicle owned or operated by one of these companies, you can pursue a claim for property damages against them and ask them to reimburse you for your losses.
 You will need to maintain documentation and follow specific procedures to ensure your rights are protected.

-Because property damage claims can be challenging, especially against a large government agency such as the USPS, you should enlist the help of a personal injury lawyer who is licensed in your state.
-With the help of a lawyer, you are much more likely to be able to prove that USPS was negligent and that they are liable for the damages that you suffered.
+Because property damage claims can be challenging, you should enlist the help of a personal injury lawyer who is licensed in your state.
+With the help of a lawyer, you are much more likely to be able to prove that they were negligent and that they are liable for the damages that you suffered.
 There are four elements of negligence – duty, breach of duty, causation, and damages.
 If you can show all four elements, then your claim has been proven and you should be compensated.

 The Demand Letter

-You can send a demand letter to the USPS and their insurance company.
-If you have hired a lawyer, they will handle this aspect of the claim as the demand letter plays a very important role in the success of your property damages claim against the USPS.
+You can send a demand letter to the company and their insurance company.
+If you have hired a lawyer, they will handle this aspect of the claim as the demand letter plays a very important role in the success of your property damages claim.
 This notifies them that you are holding them responsible and what damages you expect to recover.
-Here are some details that you should include in your demand letter to the USPS:
+Here are some details that you should include in your demand letter to the offending party:

 - Specifics of the accident, such as date, time and location